robenkleene/veep.vim/README.md

 # Partshell

 Partshell is a Vim plugin that adds helper commands for working with shell commands in Vim.
-For example, `:Shgrep` is an easy way to use any `grep` program, the same way Vim's builtin `:grep` command works.
-For example, `:Shgrep rg --vimgrep foo` will use [`ripgrep`](https://github.com/BurntSushi/ripgrep).
+For example, `:Pshgrep` is an easy way to use any `grep` program, the same way Vim's builtin `:grep` command works.
+For example, `:Pshgrep rg --vimgrep foo` will use [`ripgrep`](https://github.com/BurntSushi/ripgrep).

 ## The Way of Partshell